 Patient Care Technician

-The patient care technician program is approved by the National Health Career Association (NHA).
+The PCT program is approved by the National Health Career Association (NHA).
 Information can be obtained at www.nhanow.com.
-At the completion of the program, the student will sit for the NHA Patient Care Technician/Assistant certification exam.
-In addition, the student will be eligible to sit for the NHA Phlebotomy Technician and EKG Technician certification exams.
-Certification exams offered through NHA are accredited by the National Commission for Certifying Agencies (NCCA).
-Earning your NCCA-accredited allied health certifications demonstrate your knowledge, dedication and professionalism in your field.
+At the completion of the program, the student will sit for the NHA Patient Care Technician/Assistant and NHA Phlebotomy Technician and EKG Technician certification exams.
+Earning an NCCA-accredited allied health certification demonstrates a student’s knowledge, dedication and professionalism in the field.

 Application to Program